IvanGent/CapstoneProject/README.md

     }
 ```
 grabbing the coordinates from navigator would be the best way to get a users location.
-At first it would grab the location but then lose it and reset the latitude and longitude, I think it was my machine more than something wrong with the code but without those coordinates, the use current location wouldn't work.
-My alternate decision was using Googles geolocation api:
+At first it would grab the location but then lose it and reset the latitude and longitude, I think it was my machine more than something wrong with the code but without those coordinates, the 'use current location' wouldn't work.
+My alternate decision was using Googles geolocation api (not being used now since navigator is working):

 ```js
  const handleClick = async () => {